kilon/Ephestos/README.md

 # Ephestos
 ==========

-Ephestos is a collection of tools that tries to optimise Pharo to better fit my workflow which is about working with Unreal Game engine and Blender
+Ephestos is a collection of tools that tries to optimise Pharo to better fit my workflow which is about working with [Unreal Game Engine](https://www.unrealengine.com) and [Blender](https://www.blender.org)

 ## Requirements